7 Ways to Find Content Ideas Your Audience Will Love

 This might sound a little confusing to someone who’s never used it, but Reddit is pretty straightforward once you spend some time looking around.
 It’s also very comprehensive, and no matter what your industry, there’s a very good chance that there are entire subreddits dedicated to it.

 After you spend some time browsing relevant subreddits, you should notice some topics or themes that keep coming up.
 Maybe there’s a controversial issue, a question that no one has an answer to, or simply a new trend in your industry.
 I took a look at the “marketing” subreddit, and these are just a few of the most popular results:

 Not every post is going to give you inspiration for your next blog post or infographic, but think about how you could take the discussions generated by more popular ones and use them to create content.
 If nothing else, Reddit will certainly get you thinking outside of the box.

 Although it isn’t a forum in the traditional sense, Quora is another great place to find content ideas.
 The idea behind it is simple – users ask questions and other users answer them.
 Much like Reddit, users can upvote and downvote questions and answers.

 There are questions on virtually every topic you could possibly think of, and the site’s format naturally encourages discussion.
 Doing a few searches for terms related to your industry should return some interesting questions, and even if they haven’t generated much discussion, you could always use the questions themselves as content ideas.

 It will take some time to come up with a system for monitoring discussion that works for you, but getting to know your audience is entirely worth it.
-The effort you make will pay off when your content is well-received, and is time much better spent that coming up with material that no one can connect with.
+The effort you make will pay off when your content is well-received and is time much better spent than coming up with material that no one can connect with.

 Have any tips of your own to help our readers find content ideas that their audience will love?
-Or do you have questions about the methods I shared in this post?
+Or do how need more help with how to come up with content ideas?
 Let me know in the comments below.
 I would love to hear from you!